cryptorescue-project/cryptorescuecore-lib/README.md

-to-do: integrate x16r into ravencore-lib
+to-do: integrate x16s into cryptorescuecore-lib

-Ravencore Library
+CryptoRescueCore Library
 =======

-A pure and powerful JavaScript Ravencoin library.
+A pure and powerful JavaScript CryptoRescue library.

 ## Principles

-Ravencoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Ravencoin network allows for highly resilient Ravencoin infrastructure, and the developer community needs reliable, open-source tools to implement Ravencoin apps and services.
+CryptoRescue is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the CryptoRescue network allows for highly resilient CryptoRescue infrastructure, and the developer community needs reliable, open-source tools to implement CryptoRescue apps and services.

 ## Get Started

 ```
-npm install ravencore-lib
+npm install cryptorescuecore-lib
 ```

 ```
-bower install ravencore-lib
+bower install cryptorescuecore-lib
 ```

 ## Documentation

-The complete docs are hosted here: [ravencore documentation](http://bitcore.io/guide/).
-There's also a [ravencore API reference](http://bitcore.io/api/) available generated from the JSDocs of the project, where you'll find low-level details on each ravencore utility.
+The complete docs are hosted here: [cryptorescuecore documentation](http://bitcore.io/guide/).
+There's also a [cryptorescuecore API reference](http://bitcore.io/api/) available generated from the JSDocs of the project, where you'll find low-level details on each cryptorescuecore utility.

 - [Read the Developer Guide](http://bitcore.io/guide/)
 - [Read the API Reference](http://bitcore.io/api/)